NO BOYS ALLOWED!

 Day 6: Final Presentations

 If groups need more time, they can finish working on their scientific poster.
 Instructors will help students practice their presentations.
 Any groups that are done will have time to hike, swim, or kayak.
-After lunch groups will present their research projects.
+During lunch groups will present their research projects.
 Each group will field questions following their presentation.
-Parents and interested TDLT partners are invited to the presentation session.
+Parents and interested partners are invited to the presentation session at noon.